This guide will take you through some reasons why you should, and shouldn’t, buy the new Samsung Galaxy Note 9 in 2019.

 The Samsung Galaxy Note 9's hardware upgrades ensures the device will get feature-rich versions of Samsung's upgrades for several years to come.
 Samsung's Android updates for older phones are often limited by their aging hardware.

-The Samsung Galaxy Note 9 was one of the first Galaxy devices to run Android 8.1 Oreo, a newer version of Oreo, and Samsung's new Experience UI (now called One UI).
-It's also running Samsung's new Bixby 2.0 assistant.
+The Samsung Galaxy Note 9 was one of the first Galaxy devices to run Android 8.1 Oreo, a newer version of Oreo, and it's one of the first Galaxy devices running Samsung's Android 9.0 Pie update with One UI.

 Bixby 2.0 will eventually make it onto other devices, but you'll likely have to wait for Samsung to issue it with a major software update.